mine-cetinkaya-rundel/errormoji/README.md

 - `verbose = FALSE`: without any explanation
 - `verbose = TRUE`: some explanation on where the error comes from, why it might be happening, and how it might be resolved

-If you have suggestions for R error/emoji translations to add, please see the [contributing guidelines](CONTRIBUTE.md).
+If you have suggestions for R error/emoji translations to add or want to request a translation, please see the [contributing guidelines](CONTRIBUTE.md).

 ## Translations